Skip to main content

 info

 This step is entirely optional.
-If you don't need Cloud Init, leave the default fields and proceed to the next step.
+If you do not need Cloud Init, leave the fields at their default values and proceed to the next step.

 Step 4: Disk Configuration

 Manage the virtual disks of your virtual machine.
-Template disks are automatically added and cannot be removed.
+The model's disks are automatically added and cannot be deleted.

 For each disk, configure: